Val Calanca

 The Val Calanca is a valley of the Swiss Alps, located in the Lepontine Alps.
 The valley is drained by the Calancasca, a tributary of the Moesa (Ticino basin), at Roveredo.
-The highest mountains surrounding the Val Calanca are the Puntone dei Fraciòn (3,202 metres) and the Zapporthorn (3,152 metres).
+The highest mountains surrounding the Val Calanca are the Puntone dei Fraciòn (3202 m) and the Zapporthorn (3152 m).

 Geography

-The valley extends 26km from North to south.
+The valley extends 26 km from North to south.

 The valleys main river is the Calancasca.
 The Lago de Calvaresc is located within the Natural park, east of Rossa.

-The highest mountains are the Puntone dei Fraciòn (3,202 metres) at the border to Tessin, and the Zapporthorn (3,152 metres).
+The highest mountains are the Puntone dei Fraciòn (3202 m) at the border to Ticino, and the Zapporthorn (3152 m).
 Several mountain passes exist connecting the Val Calanca to the neighbouring valleys.

 Human geography

 The valley belongs to the Moesa District, in the Swiss canton of Graubünden.
 The main villages are (from north to south): Rossa, Cauco, Selma, Arvigo, Buseno and Santa Maria in Calanca.

 Due to migration out of the valley there were about 800 inhabitants in 2021.